metaplex-foundation/docs/docs/03-guides/02-mint-lists.md

 :::warning

 Metaplex recommends only using tools that check for a *verified* creator, otherwise fake NFTs could end up on your list.
 The tools below are the ones we know of currently that check for a verified creator.
-If you have a tool that supports this, contact us and we'll add it to the list.
+If you have a tool that supports this, contact us, and we'll add it to the list.

 :::